 If you're not sure what the difference between a celebrant and a registrar is, and whether you want a celebrant-led ceremony, then this post is for you!

 Although historically couples have booked registrars for their ceremonies, demand for unique, personalised weddings is growing.
 This is where celebrants offer couples creativity and choice.
 With a celebrant, couples can choose their ceremony timing, style, format and content, just as you would choose every other element of your special day.

 A celebrant creates, conducts and officiates ceremonies for life's milestones such as weddings, vow renewals, naming ceremonies and funerals.
 Celebrants offer a highly personalised service.
 They get to know the love story of who you are as a couple so they can create a ceremony that is unique to you.

 What is the difference between a celebrant and a registrar?

 In England and Wales, registrars are employed by local authorities to legally marry couples.
-As such, they can only carry out ceremonies in licensed premises.
-The content and format of a registrar led ceremony is restricted and cannot contain any spiritual, religious or symbolic rituals.
-Registrars might conduct a number of ceremonies each day and so timings must be adhered to.
-Often couples do not meet the registrar prior to the day of the ceremony.
+As such, they can only carry out ceremonies on unlicensed premises.
+The content and format of a registrar-led ceremony is restricted and cannot contain any spiritual, religious or symbolic rituals.
+Registrars might conduct several ceremonies each day and so timings must be adhered to.
+Often couples do not meet the registrar before the day of the ceremony.